 In 2007, I found myself in Alaska on a fishing adventure of a lifetime.
 By the end of the week, I had secured a position as a guide at Naknek River Camp, in Katmia National Park, Western Alaska.
-That is where I now spend my summers, helping clients live their dreams chasing all five Pacific Salmon, Arctic Char, Dolly Varden, Arctic Grayling, and Giant Rainbows, along with some of the world’s most intense bear viewing, thrown in on the side.
+I moved around to a few different fishing camps and lodges before settling down with Crystal Creek Lodge back on the Naknek River.
+That is where my wife and I spent eight summers, helping clients live their dreams chasing all five Pacific Salmon, Arctic Char, Dolly Varden, Arctic Grayling, and Giant Rainbows, along with some of the world’s most intense bear viewing, thrown in on the side.

 On December 31st of 2008, I married the beautiful woman of my dreams.
 We spent the night of our wedding, ringing in the New Year under the fireworks from the Chateau on the Lake, while wade fishing Lake Taneycomo, just below Table Rock Dam.
 My wife, Mona Chari, is just as passionate about fishing as I am.
-She, too, is about to make the change in her life from a mainstream job to being involved in fishing for a living.
-She is headed to Alaska with me this year.
-She has hopes of returning to Branson and becoming a guide herself.
+She, too, made the change in her life from a mainstream job to being involved in fishing for a living.

 Book Your trip